johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PPfC_docs_v1.3.1.md

 *craft.picpuller.user_liked*

 Description: See the authenticated user’s list of media they’ve liked.
-Note that this list is ordered by the order in which the user liked the media.
+Note that this list is ordered by the sequence in which the user liked the media.
 Private media is returned as long as the authenticated user has permission to view that media.
-Liked media lists are only available for the currently authenticated user.
+Liked media lists are only available for the authenticated user.

 Instragram docs page for this function: [http://instagram.com/developer/endpoints/users/#get_users_liked_feed](http://instagram.com/developer/endpoints/users/#get_users_liked_feed "Instagram documentation for get_users_liked_photos")